NREL/qcaob-aim/README.md

 below.
 With the dependencies above installed, it should more or less run out of the box.

 MAIN TEST FUNCTIONS:
-- Function: main2()-- Ignore this function for now.
-Being written as a test.
 - Function: main()-- Main function where all current testing occurs.
 This function is currently called when the script is run.
 To understand usage of various classes and methods look at this function.
-- Function: fit_func(x, a, b)-- A fit function used somewhere else in the code.
-(Not really a main function.)
+- Function: main2()-- Ignore this function for now.
+Being written as a test.
 - Function: symmetric_ansatz_test(model_hamiltonian)-- This is a wrapper function to test the various performance aspects of the symmetry-preserving ansatz.
 Need to provide a Hamiltonian for it to test on.

 FUNCTIONS TO CONSTRUCT TEST AIMS:
 - Function: random_two_impurity_example(seed)-- This function takes a random seed and generates a random AIM with two